 If you’re thinking about becoming a certified nursing assistant (CNA), you might be wondering what CNA skills you’ll need to be successful.

 As a Certified Nursing Assistant (CNA), there are skills that you need to know.
 The CNA exam has a skills component that you must prepare for.
 The 25 CNA skills you must know are listed below, along with a brief overview of each skill.
+So, what are the 25 skills for CNA?
+Let’s find out together!

-25 must-have CNA Skills for Nurse
+25 Must-have CNA Skills for Nurse

 In the CNA skills examination, some skills are selected randomly but handwashing is considered as a separate skill that is done along with other skills.
 It is important to master this skill because you’ll almost certainly be asked to wash your hands before, during, and after other skills.